jaz-jlh/lt-nice/README.md

 ### Circuit Representation
 Circuits are represented as an undirected graph:
-* Edges are circuit components
+* Edges are circuit components (which end is connected matters)
 * Output signals are measured at nodes
-The undirected graph is represented in an adjacency matrix with references to the circuit components as entries in the matrix
+The undirected graph is represented in an adjacency list with references to the circuit components as entries in the lists An adjacency list is better here because a common operation for the nodal analysis, retrieving adjacent vertices, is O(1) in time complexity.
+Also, since the circuit is static, the disadvantages of adding/removing edges/vertices can be disregarded.

 #### Circuit Elements
 * Resistor